 We also simplify this model using the LASSO procedure (we refer this simplified model as the ADL-own model thereafter).
-We then combine the variables in the ADL-intra-raw model and the variables in the ADL-own model, and we refer the new model as the ADL-intra model.
+We then combine the variables in the ADL-raw model and the variables in the ADL-own model, and we refer the model with all the combined variables as the ADL-intra model.
 We use the ADL-own model as a parallel model because previous studies suggest that own promotional variables are usually more important compared to variables of other products (Bucklin, Gupta, & Siddarth, 1998).
-We therefore reduce the probability of (wrongfully) discard them at a cost of efficiency.
+We, therefore, reduce the probability of (wrongfully) discard them at a cost of efficiency.

-Figure 7.
+Figure 2.
 An illustration for the three-stage ADL-intra-EWC and the three-stage ADL-intra-IC models